frida/frida-website/_posts/2018-07-12-frida-12-0-released.markdown

 Here, the compiler knows nothing about which events exist on the *Script* object, and what the callback's signature is supposed to be for this particular event.
-We've fixed this.
+We've finally fixed this.
 The API now looks like this:

 {% highlight js %}
 script.message.connect((message, data) => {